-If use-v4-udp-ports or use-v6-udp-ports is unspecified, named will check if the operating system provides a programming interface to retrieve the system's default range for ephemeral ports.
-If such an interface is available, named will use the corresponding system default range; otherwise, it will use its own defaults:
+If use-v4-udp-ports or use-v6-udp-ports is unspecified, named checks whether the operating system provides a programming interface to retrieve the system's default range for ephemeral ports.
+If such an interface is available, named uses the corresponding system default range; otherwise, it uses its own defaults:

+'''

-use-v4-udp-ports { range 1024 65535; }; use-v6-udp-ports { range 1024 65535; };
+use-v4-udp-ports { range 1024 65535; };

+use-v6-udp-ports { range 1024 65535; };

+'''

-Note: make sure the ranges be sufficiently large for security.
+Note: Make sure the ranges are sufficiently large for security.
 A desirable size depends on various parameters, but we generally recommend it contain at least 16384 ports (14 bits of entropy).
-Note also that the system's default range when used may be too small for this purpose, and that the range may even be changed while named is running; the new range will automatically be applied when named is reloaded.
-It is encouraged to configure use-v4-udp-ports and use-v6-udp-ports explicitly so that the ranges are sufficiently large and are reasonably independent from the ranges used by other applications.
+Note also that the system's default range when used may be too small for this purpose, and that the range may even be changed while named is running; the new range is automatically applied when named is reloaded.
+Explicit configuration of use-v4-udp-ports and use-v6-udp-ports is encouraged, so that the ranges are sufficiently large and are reasonably independent from the ranges used by other applications.

-Note: the operational configuration where named runs may prohibit the use of some ports.
-For example, UNIX systems will not allow named running without a root privilege to use ports less than 1024.
+Note: The operational configuration where named runs may prohibit the use of some ports.
+For example, Unix systems do not allow named, if run without a root privilege, to use ports less than 1024.
 If such ports are included in the specified (or detected) set of query ports, the corresponding query attempts will fail, resulting in resolution failures or delay.
 It is therefore important to configure the set of ports that can be safely used in the expected operational environment.